contiki-os/contiki/platform/jn516x/README.md

 Run the `login` command to start the `serialdump` application.
 `make login MOTE=3`

-On linux: after the application has started, press the reset button on the node.
+On Linux: after the application has started, press the reset button on the node.

 Platform-specific make targets
 ------------------------------